ArjunTheAnalyst/SQL_ADVANCED_CUSTOMER_ANALYTICS/README.md

-# 📊 Advanced Customer Analytics with SQL
+# 📊 Advanced Customer Lifecycle Analytics with SQL
-📖 Project Overview
+## 📖 Project Overview

-This project explores customer purchasing behavior using SQL through a series of analytical queries focused on:

-  * 🎯 Customer Lifetime Value (LTV)

-  * 👥 Customer Segmentation

-  * 📈 Cohort Analysis

-  * 💰 Revenue Analysis

-  * 🔄 Customer Retention & Churn Analysis
+This project applies advanced SQL analytics techniques to understand customer behavior, revenue generation, retention, and lifetime value.

+Using transactional retail data, the analysis explores how customers contribute revenue over time, how they can be segmented based on value, and how retention and churn vary across acquisition cohorts.

+The project demonstrates practical applications of SQL for customer analytics and business intelligence.